 North Ogden is a medium-sized city located in the state of Utah.
 With a population of 20,009 people and three constituent neighborhoods, North Ogden is the 41st largest community in Utah.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Ogden is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+North Ogden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, North Ogden is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in North Ogden who work in office and administrative support (16.32%), management occupations (10.73%), and sales jobs (10.59%).
+There are especially a lot of people living in North Ogden who work in office and administrative support (15.13%), sales jobs (11.58%), and management occupations (9.46%).

 Also of interest is that North Ogden has more people living here who work in computers and math than 95% of the places in the US.

-The education level of North Ogden citizens is substantially higher than the typical US community, as 32.53% of adults in North Ogden have at least a bachelor's degree.
+The overall education level of North Ogden citizens is substantially higher than the typical US community, as 31.24% of adults in North Ogden have at least a bachelor's degree, and the average American community has 21.84%.

 The most common language spoken in North Ogden is English.
 Other important languages spoken here include Spanish and Polish.